Frequently Asked Questions

 otherFaceIdsto get the card you need by comparing the data that you have already.

-AtomicCards only contains oracle information for each card.
+These files contains oracle-like information for every card using the Card (Atomic) Data Model.
 Any data that is persistent across the printings of a card will be included, such as

-# Why is the file I just downloaded out of date?
+# Why is a file/website out of date?

-You have probably received a cached version of the file.
-Try hard-refreshing the website (
+You have probably received a cached version of the file or website.
+If you are using the website or have a file open in the browser, try hard‑refreshing the url (

 CTRL + F5on Windows,